Omkar-Gavali/SportSphere/README.md

  We welcome your ideas, whether it’s adding new PDF loaders, improving UI/UX, or experimenting with embedding models.
 Please **fork**, **commit**, and **open a pull request** your contributions drive NutriBot toward a healthier, AI-empowered world!

 ## 📚 Knowledge Multiplier
-_"Every PDF you upload expands NutriBot’s ability to provide deeper, more connected nutritional insights.
+_"Every PDF you upload expands Sport Sphere’s ability to provide deeper, more connected nutritional insights.
 The future of personalized nutrition begins with the documents you share."_

 ---